Santa Barbara Juvenile Crimes Lawyers

 Parents are often surprised to discover that they can be held legally responsible for delinquent acts of their child in cases where the evidence establishes that the parent failed to provide reasonable supervision and control over their child.
 If a parent “causes or tends to cause or encourage” his or her child’s delinquency (or any juvenile’s delinquency for that matter), the parent can be charged with a misdemeanor under Penal Code section 272.
 For example, let’s say a dad decides to have a few beers with his 16-year-old son and then gives him the keys to the family car.
 The son then causes a collision and is also charged with driving under the influence.
 The father, under these circumstances, would be criminally liable for his son’s acts.

-Sanford and Christy Horowitz are experienced juvenile justice attorneys who understand the ins and outs, with all its intricacies, of juvenile law.
+Sanford Horowitz experienced juvenile justice attorney who understand the ins and outs, with all its intricacies, of juvenile law.
 They are here to vigorously defend your juvenile son or daughter in either juvenile court or in adult court.